 ERTH is owned by eight municipal shareholders, each of which has equal representation on the ERTH Board of Directors and equal voting power.
 Each member of the ERTH Board of Directors is appointed by his/her own municipality.
-The ERTH Board of Directors is responsible for overseeing and monitoring the business and affairs of ERTH
+The ERTH Board of Directors is responsible for overseeing and monitoring the business and affairs of ERTH Corporation.

-24 Corporation.

 Erie Thames Powerlines Corporation maintains its own Board of Directors separate from the ERTH Board.
 The ETPL Board is specifically responsible for overseeing the business and affairs of Erie Thames Powerlines Corporation.
 Of the four (4) directors on the ETPL Board, one (1) is represented by ERTH's Chief Financial Officer, while the other three (3) are independent.
-This more than meets the OEB's policy to ensure that a
+This more than meets the OEB's policy to ensure that a minimum of one third of directors are independent.
+Each year, the Board of Directors establishes a schedule of meetings for the upcoming fiscal year.
+Generally, 4 meetings are held each fiscal year.
+The Meeting schedule for 2017 is as follows:

-Erie Thames Powerlines Filed:15 September, 2017 EB-2017-0038 Exhibit 1 Tab 3 Page 8 of 11
+Erie Thames Powerlines Filed:27 February, 2018 EB-2017-0038 Exhibit 1 Tab 3 Page 8 of 11